 Step 1 and Step 2 are self-explanatory.
 Let’s understand the Step 3.

 The year 1978-79 is considered the base year of the index with a value set to 100.
 What this means is that if at that time the market capitalization of the stocks that comprised the index was 60,000, then the index-value at that time would be 100.
 So, using simple unitary method, we can find the corresponding present value of the SENSEX.

 The factor 100/60000 is called the index divisor.

 The 30-benchmark stocks are given below, along with their Free-float factor:

 Note that this list keeps on changing from time to time, based on the various guidelines that BSE follows for the selection of benchmark stocks.

 Do you invest in shares?
 How comfortable are you with the nitty-gritty of the stock market?
 Share your thoughts with us through your comment.

-If you found this article useful, don’t forget to share it with your friends using the share widget on the left.
+If you found this article useful, don’t forget to share it with your friends.